amandabhernandez/R-workshops/EH 263/README.md

 ### Data exploration

       I checked for gaps in the log by creating a column that pulls the time stamp of the subsequent measurement (rec_after).
 Another column creates an interval between the timestamp of the measurement and the timestamp of the subsequent measurement (intrvl).
-A quick summary shows that the duration of these intervals is all 1 minute, verifying that there are no gaps.
+A quick summary shows that the duration of these intervals is all 1 minute,verifying that there are no gaps.
 Other steps in this stage included plotting all the HOBO measurements from my HOBO and generating density plots for temperature and humidity.